johnfedoruk/bangular/aio/content/guide/ngmodule-api.md

 ## Purpose of `@NgModule`

-At a high level, NgModules are a way to organize Angular apps and they accomplish this through the metadata in the `@NgModule` decorator.
+At a high level, NgModules are a way to organize Bangular apps and they accomplish this through the metadata in the `@NgModule` decorator.
 The metadata falls into three categories: